-Rising damp indicates that your horizontal damp-proof course (DPC) has been bridged or maybe non-existent.
+Rising damp indicates that your horizontal damp-proof course (DPC) has been bridged or may be non-existent.
 Check this by looking outside.
-The ground level should be around 150mm below the DPC, which in turn will be at, or just below, the internal floor level.
+The ground level should be around 150mm below the DPC.
+The DPC should be at or below the internal floor level.
 Often you will see black plastic DPC in more modern houses.
-In older homes, you may see bitumen coated felt or hessian.
+In older homes, you may see bitumen-coated felt or hessian.
 In houses built before 1930, it may not be there at all.

 You should test the walls around external doors and window frames as well.
-If you’re getting damp around the jamb, it could be that there is no DPC, or it has failed.
+If you’re getting damp around the door jamb, there could be no DPC, or it has failed.

-Pro Tip: Check out our article, Damp Proofing Cost – The Complete Guide, for more information on the causes, cures and cost of damp proofing a wall.
+Pro Tip: Check out our Damp Proofing Cost Guide for more information on the causes, cures and cost of damp proofing a wall.